smastrakova/simple-reports/README.md

 ## Prerequisites

-### Backend
+### MongoDB
-MongoDB - make sure you have running Mongo instance with replica set
+Backend uses MongoDB.
+Due to transactions, you will need Mongo instance with running replica set.

-App config - make sure to adjust `backend/.env` property according to your preference

-### Frontend
+### Environment properties
-TBD
+Make sure to provide necessary environment properties required by appConfig files (both by FE and BE)

 ## Available Backend Scripts
 ### `npm start`